Vegan Egg Substitutes For Baking

 Dairy-free yogurt, apple sauce and mashed banana

-These are some other egg substitutes I used to use frequently before I discovered buttermilk and I do actually like them.
+These are some other vegan baking egg substitutes I used to use frequently before I discovered buttermilk and I do actually like them.
 I recommend the yoghurt over the fruit purees unless you’re making apple or banana flavoured desserts.
 These egg replacements are great for using in recipes that require the egg yolk only, as opposed to the whole egg.
 They’re more suited to dense, moist baked goods like muffins, sweet breads and banana pancakes.

 1 egg =